andavael/BARACO/README.md

 </br>

 ## <a id="proj_developers"> 🚍 Project Developers </a>
-The talented team behind the BARACO project consists of first-year BS Computer Science students.
-Their skills and dedication have been instrumental in the success of the project.
-Their enthusiasm and hard work have played a key role in developing and refining the application.
+The BARACO project is proudly developed by a team of highly skilled first-year BS Computer Science students.
+Their diligence and enthusiasm have been instrumental in both the development and continuous enhancement of the application.

+Below is a table highlighting the key contributors to the project, along with their roles and contact information:

 <table>
   <thead>